UnitConversion/unitConversion/documents/idods/clientapi.rst

     client.saveOnlineData('epu57g1c02c', data='../dataapi/download_128', data_file_name='datafile', status=1)

 We can retrieve online data by calling **retrieveOnlineData** method.
 We can provide one or more of the following parameters: **onlineid**, **install_name**, **username**, **description**, **url**, **status**.
 To retrieve uploaded file together with other data, we should provide **with_data** parameter and set it to **True**.
-Because this is actual file saved on a server, we also need to provide path to where file will be saved on our local drive.
+Because this is an actual file saved on a server, we also need to provide path to where file will be saved on our local drive.
 We can do this by providing **data_path** parameter with valid local path to a file where file will be downloaded to.
 Downloading of uploaded file can take some time and we have a possibility to track download progress.
 To track download progress we should provide **callback** parameter by which we provide a callback method that will be called at the start of the download process and after each file block is downloaded.

 Example of the callback method definition: